microsoft/service-fabric-observer/README.md

 Note: There is no need to run FO as system on Windows or root on Linux.

-For Linux deployments, we have ensured that FO will work as expected as normal user.
+For Linux deployments, we have ensured that FO will work as expected as normal user (non-root user).
 In order for us to do this, we had to implement a setup script that sets [Capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) on a proxy binary which can run netstat -tnap elevated.
 If you deploy from VS, then you will need to use FabricObserver/PackageRoot/ServiceManifest.linux.xml (just copy its contents into ServiceManifest.xml or add the new piece which is simply a SetupEntryPoint section).
 You will also need to do the same with ApplicationManifest.xml (see FabricObserverApp/ApplicationPackageRoot/ApplicationManifest.linux.xml for required changes).
 If you use our build scripts, they will take care of these modifications automatically for linux build output.
 Just run Build-FabricObserver.ps1

 You can also run the build scripts from a Powershell console.
 These include code build, sfpkg generation, and nupkg generation.
 They are all located in the top level directory of this repo.